Updated: Dec 12, 2022

 An employee who is injured at work could have a claim that is not covered by workers' compensation, in which case an Employment Lawyer in Los Angeles may be appropriate.
 You can normally sue your employer in court for a workplace accident if you were injured due to your employer's deliberate act or if you're a crew member on a vessel or an interstate railroad worker.

 System of Workers' Compensation

 You are most likely entitled to workers' compensation insurance if you are injured or sick at work.
 Physical accidents, occupational disabilities, and certain psychological and stress-related disorders are all protected by workers' compensation.
-As long as the accidents or illnesses are work-related, they can happen at any time.
+As long as the accidents or illnesses are work-related, they can happen anytime.

 When it comes to work-related accidents and illnesses, workers' compensation is normally the only option for rehabilitation.
 This means you won't be able to file a civil case against your boss.
 Instead, you must file a claim with your state's workers' compensation department.
 Most employers are expected to contribute to the workers' compensation scheme by providing benefits through the state's fund.

 What Kinds of People Are Eligible for Workers' Compensation?

 Anyone who is hurt on the job and has workers' compensation coverage can be eligible for benefits.
 These injuries may occur at work, when on a work-related errand, at a work event, or as a result of repetitive motion or damage caused by your job over time.
 It may also include serious injuries such as spinal cord injury or head trauma.